 English pronunciation is hard because the spelling of a word doesn’t really tell you how to pronounce it.
 Two similarly spelled words, like weight and height, can have different pronunciations.
 This has two consequences:

 2 You have to learn not just spellings, but also pronunciations.
 You cannot use spellings as a shortcut – you just have to put thousands of pronunciations in your head.
-You can do this in two main ways: by checking pronunciations in a dictionary and by listening to spoken English.
+You can do this in two main ways: by listening to spoken English and by checking pronunciations in a dictionary.

 - When you’re speaking and you’re not sure how to pronounce something, don’t guess the pronunciation – English pronunciation is tricky (see right), so you’ll probably get it wrong.